erossini/agile/agile/user-story.md

 # User story

 Introducing you to the first concept called **User story**.
-In consultation with the customer or product owner, the team divides up the work to be done into financial increments called user stories.
+In consultation with the customer or product owner, the team divides the work to be done into small increments called user stories.

-User stories are written in everyday language and describe a specific goal from the prospective of an individual.
-Along with the reason why he or she wanted a user story, it can be of one or mre sentences.
-The requirement in the user story needs to be sufficient enough.
+User stories are written in everyday language and describe a **specific goal from the prospective of an individual**.
+Along with the reason why he or she wanted a user story, it can be in one or more sentences.
+The requirement in the user story needs to be **sufficient enough**.
 So, a developer can start and finish his development and a tester can test the developer code to check if it is meeting the required functionality.
-Lastly, the product owner can verify the desired functionality to accept the story completion.
+Lastly, the [product owner](../scrum/product-owner.md) can verify the desired functionality to accept the story completion.

 Each story has to fulfill a requirement with a very specific **goal** or **benefit**.
 It is always advisable to break any story to smaller stories if it has more than one goal.
-Requirement of a story has to be of a complete functionality means upon completion of development, testing and acceptance.
+Requirement of a story has to be a complete functionality for the completion of development, testing and acceptance.
 The code should be deployable for future release.
 In other words, each user story should be potentially shippable.

 Sizable user story as measured in **story points** to provide a business value and complexity.